Chen-Han-Yu/Chen-Han-Yu/README.md

 - 👋 Hi, I’m @Han-Yu Chen.
 - 👀 I’m interested in Data Analysis.
+Now, I'm a Data Engineer in Retail Service and have a Microsoft DP-203 certification.
 - 🌱 I’m currently learning Python, R, SQL, and some visualization tools.
 - 💞️ I’m planning what is the next step learning, for creating an entire project.
 - 📫 How to reach me...